lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 In doing so, they not only reveal their collapsing faith in humanity, they advance it.
 No longer do they trust their own judgment or the judgment of the people around them.
 They would rather listen to the unthoughts of a machine.

 “I could never write this well,” they muse, as the machine spits out yet another stream of statistically-determined, plagiarized unthought.
 They are content to be the editor and checker of machine dribble, serving its fancy, and every day finding that their role becomes less and less necessary.

 We have seen a similar process unfold with smartphones.
 When they were introduced, people started developing new services and capabilities, offering new ways of paying for things, or identifying yourself, or verifying a service.
 As time went on, more people got phones, and providers started assuming that almost everyone has one.
 Other methods were neglected, and ultimately only the phone was left.
 We never really asked to live in a world where you need a phone to read a restaurant menu; it just kind of … happened.
 And now we throw away [15 million phones every day](https://www.bbc.com/news/science-environment-63245150).

-The way AI works, it slides imperceptibly from “advising” to “deciding”.
+AI slides imperceptibly from “advising” to “deciding”.
 A student gets a machine to spit out an essay, then, theoretically, uses their critical thinking skills to fact check, evaluate, and rewrite.
 Except if the machine output is good already, or if they left it to the last minute, or if they never developed critical thinking skills because machines were always there.

 AI targets families and children for the Israeli army to murder, then leaves the decision up to the operator.
 In theory.
 But there are thousands of targets and no time so they just press “go” every time.
 Technocrats promise us a glorious AI future, but those innocents, the fathers and brothers, the infants, the mothers and daughters, they have no future.
 AI decided that for them.
 It decided death.

-AI advice becomes AI decisions, and suddenly the machine decides [who gets health care](https://www.worldprivacyforum.org/2024/11/ai-governance-on-the-ground-chiles-social-security-and-medical-insurance-agency-grapples-with-balancing-new-responsible-ai-criteria-and-vendor-cost/), who gets welfare, who gets to go to school.
+AI advice becomes AI decisions, and suddenly the machine decides [who gets health care](https://www.worldprivacyforum.org/2024/11/ai-governance-on-the-ground-chiles-social-security-and-medical-insurance-agency-grapples-with-balancing-new-responsible-ai-criteria-and-vendor-cost/), who gets welfare, who goes to school.

 This won’t affect those who make AI.
 It is not for them.
 AI is a gun they hold, aimed at the poor.
-The rich will still have human nannies, human teachers, human doctors and nurses.
+The rich will still have human nannies, human teachers, human doctors and human nurses.
 The poor will be fobbed off with crappy machines because of “cost-cutting”, because we as a society have decided that they are not worth the time and attention and care of another human being.

 A report by Techtonic Justice called “[Inescapable AI: The Ways AI Decides How Low-Income People Work, Live, Learn, and Survive](https://www.techtonicjustice.org/reports/inescapable-ai)”, found that: